-I would like to configure SEPA Plugin in PBAS.
+I would like to configure SEPA Plugin in OBAS.

 The Single Euro Payments Area (SEPA) stands for the European Union (EU) payments integration initiative.

-PBAS supports SEPA starting with 4.5.1 version.
-For the SEPA scheme, we have developed the new Bank Transfer plugin, expanded the PBAS functionality and API.
+OBAS supports SEPA starting with 4.5.1 version.
+For the SEPA scheme, we have developed the new Bank Transfer plugin, expanded the OBAS functionality and API.

-How the SEPA Direct Debit scheme is implemented in PBAS:
+How the SEPA Direct Debit scheme is implemented in OBAS:

 For the first payment the signed mandate is provided (I) and then the transaction is processed in a usual way (II):